Technology at work

 Poincaré sphere representations, recorded behind EPS1000 polarization scrambler

-All waveplates are running: QWP1, QWP2, HWP, QWP3, QWP4.
+QWP0 and QWP5 are not implemented here.
+All other waveplates are running: QWP1, QWP2, HWP, QWP3, QWP4.
 Rightmost: HWP rotates fast.
 Everywhere else, also below: HWP rotates slowly.
-QWP0 and QWP5 are not implemented here.

 QWP1, QWP2 at the front transform the input polarization of the HWP which therefore generates circles of varying sizes in parallel planes.
 QWP3, QWP4 at the rear are switched off.